Chinese Kitchen Essentials 🌶 Your Complete Guide

 Want to make Chinese food at home but doesn’t know where to start?
 These five Chinese kitchen essentials will get you started in no time.

-There seems to be a misconception out there that Chinese food is super complicated and difficult to replicate at home.
+There seems to be a misconception out there that Chinese food is filled with MSG and super difficult to replicate at home.

 As someone who grew up in a Chinese household and cooks her own food 90% of the time, I can tell you that is simply not true!